Juandominguez2311/Juandominguez2311/README.md

 <!--  -->
 <img align="right" top="500" height="200" width="400" alt="GIF" src="https://github.com/SophieNguyen113/SophieNguyen113/blob/main/Sophie%20Nguyen%20-%20CatCat.gif">

 A Fullstack Developer from Argentina with a strong background in building and maintaining scalable web applications.
 I specialize in modern JavaScript/TypeScript technologies like React, Node.js, and NestJS, and I’m passionate about clean architecture, agile development, and delivering robust solutions.
 Here on GitHub, you’ll find projects that reflect my growth as a developer and my commitment to continuous learning.
-Let’s build something great together!

 ## My Skills Include